Child marriage in the United States: Forced marriage and sex trafficking

 In some cases, child marriage may (either legally or informally) constitute a forced marriage, often in the context of sex trafficking.
 This enables sexual abuse to continue.
 According to American Child Bride by Nicholas Syrett, "There is a long history in the United States of marriage laws being used to circumvent legal repercussions of sexual activity with a minor".
 Due to the way many U.S. marriage policies are written, finding loopholes is a possibility that has been exploited before.
 Additionally, women who have suffered sexual abuse are more likely to be revictimized in the future.

 Psychological health

 There are many effects that child marriages generally, and child abuse specifically, can have on an individual.
 The most common is the propensity for encountering abuse later on in life.
-According to data collected in 2015 by Jon D. Elhai, women who experienced traumatic events as children often experience mental health issues such as depression, anxiety, and mood disorders, as well as low self-esteem.
+According to data collected in 2015 by Jon Elhai, women who experienced traumatic events as children often experience mental health issues such as depression, anxiety, and mood disorders, as well as low self-esteem.
 A correlation between childhood sexual abuse and substance abuse has also been found.